 Does your cat’s tail feel greasy or waxy?
 Does your cat’s skin beneath the fur seem somewhat darker at the base of the tail than the tip or elsewhere on the body?
 Have you washed your cat’s tail more times than you can count, but still the grease and discoloration remains?
 If so, your cat may have stud tail – a condition similar to acne in humans, but which manifests on the tail.

 Stud tail can actually climb its way up on the back of your cat!
-Its sore, it hurts, and it even smells a bit due to the stud tail can become infected and harbor yeast and bacterial if not treated.
+Its sore, it hurts, and it can even smells a bit if stud tail becomes infected and harbors yeast and bacteria if not treated soon.

 Pictures of Stud Tail